MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Manifold-aware Projection with Learned Edges

 Following prior work in self-supervised learning~\cite{grill2020bootstrap,kalantidis2021tldr,zbontar_barlow_2021}, MAPLE employs \textit{encoder and projector networks}.
 The encoder network, $\EncoderNetwork$, consists of two fully connected hidden layers (default: 512 and 2,048 nodes), while the projector network, $\ProjectorNetwork$, consists of two layers (512 and 128 nodes).
 Together, these networks transform the original high-dimensional data, $\OriginalData$, into embedded data, $\EmbedData \in \mathbb{R}^{\nPoints \times \nEmbedDimensions}$ where $\nEmbedDimensions = 128$ under the default setting (i.e., $\EmbedData = \ProjectorNetwork ( \EncoderNetwork ( \OriginalData ) )$).
 During this transformation, each embedded data point is normalized to a unit vector to eliminate scaling differences when computing similarities.
 This unit-vector constraint is also consistent with the original implementation of MMCRs~\cite{yerxa2023mmcr}.

 We apply this default architecture across datasets as a generic, lightweight feature extractor.
 For high-dimensional inputs ($D > 512$), the first layer provides a moderate compression that helps filter out noise and stabilizes subsequent training.
 For lower-dimensional inputs ($D < 512$), although the first layer could technically be reduced in size, we retain this expanded capacity to maintain a consistent and standardized architecture across datasets.
+Alternatively, the architecture could be scaled (e.g., linearly) with the input dimensionality; exploring such scaling strategies is a worthwhile direction for future work.
 Although more complex architectures such as ResNet~\cite{he2016deep} could be employed, we deliberately adopt this minimal encoder--projector design as an efficient and broadly applicable approach for high-dimensional data.